 Account name: devstoreaccount1 Account key: Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==

 The authentication key supported by the storage emulator is intended only for testing the functionality of your client authentication code.
 It does not serve any security purpose.
 You cannot use your production storage account and key with the storage emulator.
-Also note that you should not use the development account with production data.
+You should not use the development account with production data.

-Note that the storage emulator supports connection via HTTP only.
-However, HTTPS is the recommended protocol for accessing resources in an Azure production storage account.
+The storage emulator supports connection via HTTP only.
+However, HTTPS is the recommended protocol for accessing resources in a production Azure storage account.

 Connect to the emulator account using a shortcut

-The easiest way to connect to the storage emulator from your application is to configure a connection string from within your application's configuration file that references the shortcut
+The easiest way to connect to the storage emulator from your application is to configure a connection string in your application's configuration file that references the shortcut

 UseDevelopmentStorage=true.
 Here's an example of a connection string to the storage emulator in an app.config file: